04 Apr Home Improvement: Money in Your Pocket Through Energy Efficiency

 3.Have a Wind Mitigation Inspection

-In 2003, the state of Florida developed a proposal acknowledging that better built houses are less likely to be damaged by wind, so homeowners should therefore pay less for insurance.
-The wind mitigation inspection was the result.
-Now the state requires that if a homeowner provides their insurance company with a wind mitigation inspection report showing that their home meets certain wind uplift requirements, they have to charge that homeowner less for their insurance.
+In 2003, the state of Florida developed a proposal acknowledging that better-built houses are less likely to be damaged by wind, so homeowners should therefore pay less for certain aspects and responsibilities involved in homeownership.
+The wind mitigation inspection was the result of that acknowledgment.
 The better your house is built to withstand wind damage, the more discounts you will qualify for each year.
 If your roof was completed after March 2002 under revised building code guidelines, it will automatically meet some of the requirements to get the discounted rates.
 A properly certified wind mitigation inspector will charge about $125 to perform this hour-long inspection which could lead to annual savings of hundreds of dollars for the next five years.

 4.Receive Utility Rebates